CedricHermansBIT/bit07/src/ml-workflows.md

 <!-- 2.
 Handling Missing Data -->
 <div class="card mb-8">
     <h3 class="text-xl font-bold text-gray-800 mb-4">A Common Challenge: Missing Data</h3>
     <p class="text-gray-700 mb-4">Biological datasets are notoriously messy.
 The simplest strategy is to remove rows or columns with missing data, but this can lead to a massive loss of valuable information.
-A better approach is **imputation**: filling in missing values based on the information available.</p>
+A better approach is <strong>imputation</strong>: filling in missing values based on the information available.</p>
     <div class="interactive-demo">
         <div id="missing-data-grid" class="grid grid-cols-5 gap-1 mb-4 p-2 bg-gray-100 rounded"></div>
         <div class="flex flex-wrap gap-2 justify-center">